nishantp22/car-collision-detector-oops/README.md

-# Mastering-Web3-Task
-This is a repository for the Mastering Web3 Task<br>
-The task was to implement OOP in any supported programming language, hence C++ has been used.<br>
+# Car Collision Detector Using Objective Oriented Programming
+This is my first github repository which I created while learning OOPs in C++<br>
 A class named Car has been created which has attributes : model, make, year of manufacture, (x,y,z) coordinates and (x,y,z) componants of speed.<br>
 The class also has the following methods:<br>
         1. A Constructor which would initialise the values of all the attributes through inputs provided by the user.<br>